Semester abroad as career-turbo

 This project was funded with the support of the European Commission.
 This publication reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 All study places available at our partner universities in Europe (with the exception of Switzerland) are supported by an Erasmus+ grant.
+Mobility programmes in the UK are also funded with an Erasmus+ grant.
 The Erasmus mobility grant is intended to cover the cost of living in the host country.

 Application / Deadlines

 Applications must be submitted to the International Office

 - by the end of May for the upcoming winter semester